beckn/PULSE-Specification/README.md

 # online-dispute-resolution
-Adaptation of beckn protocol for online dispute resolution
+Adaptation of beckn protocol for online dispute resolution ans its use cases